 Table of Contents

-Dysgeusia refers to the dysfunction of taste sense.
-It can cause sour, bitter or metallic taste in your mouth.
+Dysgeusia refers to a dysfunction of the sense of taste.
+It can cause a sour, bitter, or metallic taste in the mouth.

 What causes metallic taste in mouth during pregnancy?